oasis-tcs/odata-specs/lib/README.md

 ## A note on diagrams

-Mermaid has not been used, instead the diagrams in section 2 have been produced
+Mermaid has not been used, instead the diagrams in section 2 of [`odata-data-aggregation-ext`](../odata-data-aggregation-ext) have been produced

 - in section 2.1 with Visio and exported as SVG (as described [here](../odata-data-aggregation-ext/diagrams))
 - in sections 2.2 and 2.3 with Markdown tables and CSS-positioned SVG.